jeremylesniewski/Bearmony/README.md

-## **BEARMONY** — MIDI Chord, Apeggio & Progression Tool
+## **BEARMONY MidiGeb (Demo)** — MIDI Chord, Apeggio & Progression Tool

-**Bearmony** turns chords and progressions into MIDI.
-Pick root notes, chord types/sizes, roman-numeral progressions, and arpeggio modes (Asc / Desc / Up-Down / Random).
-Control tempo, note value, velocity, loops, basic FX, and General MIDI instrument.
-Playback uses FluidSynth with a SoundFont you provide.
+**Bearmony** Bearmony MidiGen (Demo) – a simple program with a library of all musical chord and scale combinations, featuring real-time playback on various instruments and the ability to create MIDI files for songwriting.

 ## Features
 - Chords and full progressions